trimstray/nginx-admins-handbook/README.md

 </details>

 If you have any idea, send it back to me or add a pull request.

+## RSS Feed & Updates

+GitHub exposes an [RSS/Atom](https://github.com/trimstray/nginx-admins-handbook/commits.atom) feed of the commits, which may also be useful if you want to be kept informed about all changes.

 ## Checklist to rule them all